Topic Banner

 The Political Eviction: Who Profits From Your Packed Boxes?

-The average American moves nearly 12 times in their life, but for a growing segment, each box packed isn’t a fresh start—it’s a forced retreat from an economy rigged against them.
-Is your next move a choice, or a political eviction notice?
+The average American moves nearly 12 times in their life, yet for a growing segment of the population, each packed box is not a fresh start—it is a forced retreat from an economy rigged against stability.
+Is the next relocation a choice, or merely a political eviction notice?

 The personal chaos of moving—the sheer exhaustion, the despair of touching every object you own—is universally understood.
 What is often missed is that this deeply personal stress is being weaponized by broader power dynamics.
 Your feeling of being uprooted is someone else’s breaking financial news.